fontforge/fontforge.github.io/en-US/documentation/reference/overlap.md

   number](http://en.wikipedia.org/wiki/Winding_number) is nonzero.

 #### Output:
-A set of bézier curves, such that:
+A set of curves, such that:

 - No curves overlap except in the endpoints.
 - Every offcurve point has a winding number of either zero or one.